ouspg/graas/README.md

 ## Purpose

-This software attempts to build CTF-like tasks for students and automatically review them.
+This software attempts to build CTF-like tasks for students, and automatically reviews and grades them.
-After reviewing current possilities, using GitHub Classroom as platform seems to be the most fit for our usecase, and it grants the lowest maintenance and is likely future-proof.
+After reviewing current possilities, using GitHub Classroom as platform seems to be the most fit for our usecase.
+It also grants the lowest maintenance and is likely future-proof.
 Because of that, the software will be designed, but not be totally limited, for GitHub ecosystem.

 Current design idea includes: